1234elow/Niemis/Scope.md

-# CLAUDE.md
+# Scope.md

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.
+This file provides guidance to Users (/vscode) when working with code in this repository.

 ## Project Overview